Murthy's conjecture on 0-cycles: Torsion in bi-relative -theory

-\begin{prop} Let $X \in \Sch_k$ be a Cohen-Macaulay scheme with only isolated singularities.
-Let $Y$ denote the singular locus of $X$ with reduced induced closed subscheme structure.
-Let $Z \subset X$ be a closed subscheme such that $Z_{\rm red} = Y$.
-Let $\pi: \wt{X} \to X$ denote the blow-up of $X$ along $Z$ and let $E \subset \wt{X}$ denote the reduced exceptional divisor.
-Then for every $n \in \Z$, the bi-relative $K$-group $K_n(X, \wt{X}, Y, E)$ is a $p$-primary torsion group of bounded exponent. \end{prop} \begin{proof} Recall that a Noetherian scheme is called Cohen-Macaulay if each of its local rings is a Cohen-Macaulay ring.
+Recall that for an ideal $I$ in a commutative ring $R$, the Rees-algebra (also called the Blow-up algebra) $R(I)$ is the graded $R$-algebra $\oplus_{n \ge 0} I^n$, where the summand $I^n$ is placed in degree $n$.
+The graded multiplication of $R(I)$ is induced by the usual multiplication of various powers of $I$ in $R$.
+Recall that a Noetherian scheme is called Cohen-Macaulay if each of its local rings is a Cohen-Macaulay ring.

 Let $\sI_Z$ be the sheaf of ideals on $X$ defining $Z$.
-By the Northcott-Rees theory of reduction of ideals, there exists $m \ge 1$ and a minimal reduction ideal $\sJ$ of $\sI_Z$, where one can take $m =1$ if $k$ is infinite (see \cite[Theorem~14.14]{Matsumura}).
-Recall here that an ideal $\sJ \subset \sI_Z$ is a reduction of $\sI_Z$ if the map ${\rm Proj}_X(\sR(\sI_Z)) \to {\rm Proj}_X(\sR(\sJ))$ is a finite morphism, where $\sR(\sI_Z)$ denotes the sheaf of Rees-algebras of $\sI_Z$ over $\sO_X$ (see \cite[Theorem~1.5]{Weibel-1}).
+By the Northcott-Rees theory of reduction of ideals, there exists $m \ge 1$ and a minimal reduction ideal $\sJ$ of $\sI^m_Z$, where one can take $m =1$ if $k$ is infinite (see \cite[Theorem~14.14]{Matsumura}).
+Here, we say that an ideal $\sJ \subset \sI_Z$ is a minimal reduction of $\sI_Z$ if the stalks of $\sJ$ along $Y$ are generated by $\dim(X)$ many elements and the map ${\rm Proj}_X(\sR(\sI_Z)) \to {\rm Proj}_X(\sR(\sJ))$ is a finite morphism, where $\sR(\sI_Z)$ denotes the sheaf of Rees-algebras of $\sI_Z$ over $\sO_X$ (see \cite[Theorem~1.5]{Weibel-1}).
 Since the blow-up of $\sI_Z$ is unchanged if we replace $\sI_Z$ by its powers, we can assume $m =1$ to obtain a reduction ideal.

 Now, since $X$ is Cohen-Macaulay with only isolated singularities, we can further assume that the reduction ideal $\sJ$ is a local complete intersection ideal sheaf in $\sO_X$ (see \cite[Proposition~1.6]{Weibel-1}).
 Setting $X' = {\rm Proj}_X(\sR(\sJ))$, this gives rise to a commutative diagram